paynl/woocommerce-plugin/readme.txt

 == Description ==

-*By installing this plugin you'll be able to integrate the payment methods of PAY. to your WooCommerce Webshop.
+*By installing this plugin you'll be able to integrate the PAY.
+Payment Methods for WooCommerce into your WooCommerce Webshop.
 This will only take a few minutes.
 If the plugin is successfully installed your customers will then be able to checkout their orders through the payment options such as iDeal, PayPal, Creditcard and so on.*

 Payment Service Provider PAY. offers online payment options for webshops and websites.
 PAY. has different payment option packages available.
 These packages range from the smallest one (XS) to the largest one (XL).
 Not sure which package is suitable for you?
 Start with the try-out package called Pioneer XS!
 With the Pioneer XS you will be able to use all payment options  except for the options credit card and direct debit.
 Just fill in the registration form and you'll receive a personal account by email.
 With this account you have direct access to the PAY.
 Administration Panel where you can add your website(s) and install the payment options that are essential for your website.